jnnnik/geisterbahn/README.md

 | `.clickAndWait(selector)` | Clicks on `selector` and waits for navigation - useful for links and such |

 #### Test Function
-`test` is an async function that takes two parameters: A human readable string description of the second parameter, which is an async function containing test logic.
+`test` is a function that takes two parameters: A human readable string description of the second parameter, which is an async function containing test logic.

-Write all your tests wrapped inside of one of those async functions, and please, do not write them like I did in that example.
+Write all your tests and page movements wrapped inside of one of those functions, and please, do not write them like I did in that example.
 Use an assertion library instead.

 ## Development / Contributing
 What?
 Oh.
 Open Source Software.
 I get it.
 Yeah.
 Well, `geisterbahn` is still very much in active development right now, and there's tons I need to figure out before even trying to get into that whole scene.
 There's probably gonna be some sort of documentation on how to develop / contribute to this project.
 It's relatively straightforward to get into.
 I'm not gonna make any promises regarding issues and/or pull requests yet, tho.
 I'll *try* to be good about those.

 ## Version History

+#### 1.0.0
+- bumped puppeteer version to 1.0.0
+- changed definition function from async to sync
+- changed test function from async to stack-based
+- introduced clickAndWait helper function

 #### 0.5.0
 - removed basic auth configuration from geisterbahnfile